andreluizcoelho/andreluizcoelho/README.md

 - ⚡ Fun fact: ...
 -->

-#### 5+ years of Data Science Experience:
- - Internship roles to economic analyst positions
+Summary of Qualifications
- - Completed Master’s and Ph.D. theses in Economics, and served as a research and teaching assistant
+● Five years of experience in data science, involving both Ph.D. and Master’s degrees, as well as roles as an economic analyst, research assistant, and teaching assistant
-#### 5+ years of Teaching Experience:
- - Instructed high school mathematics
- - Taught economics and statistics at the college level
-#### 1+ year of Customer Service:
- - Retail sales associate
- - Economic analyst role
-#### Communication skills:
- - Effective communicator with clients and students
- - Ability to convey complex concepts clearly
-#### Leadership and Collaboration:
- - Proven track record of leading and motivating teams
- - Collaborative approach to driving success for students and colleagues
-#### Languages:
- - Fluent in English, Portuguese and Spanish
- - Beginner in German and French
+● Seven years of teaching experience, both as a math high school teacher and as a professor of economics and statistics ● Over one year of customer service experience, working as a retail sales associate and an economic analyst ● Exceed 50% target in school standardized exams and played a role in reducing student evasion by 20% ● Contributed to a 10% increase in sales targets through focusing on client satisfaction and inventory management ● Fluent in English, Portuguese and Spanish, with beginner proficiency in German and French